Compactified moduli spaces and Hecke correspondences for elliptic curves with a prescribed $N$-torsion scheme: Application to our moduli problems

-\rem{Let $N \geq 3$ be an integer and $p,q$ be distinct primes not dividing $N$.
-Even for the constant group scheme $G=(\Z/N\Z)^{\oplus 2}_{\C}$ over the base field $\C$ (equipped with some choice of polarization which we omit from the notation), the diagram
+\rem{To show that these Hecke operators commute, it is necessary to work with the ``norm-commuting diagrams'' of Proposition \ref{base-change-pseudo-cartesian} instead of genuine Cartesian diagrams.
+Indeed, let $N \geq 3$ be an integer and $p,q$ be distinct primes not dividing $N$.
+Even for the constant group scheme $G=(\Z/N\Z)^{\oplus 2}$ over $\C$ (equipped with some choice of polarization which we omit from the notation), the diagram is only Cartesian above $Y_G(N)$.
+Indeed, the rightmost and bottom maps are both ramified above the cusp $0$, so their Cartesian product cannot be normal at a point above $0$, but $X_G(N,\Gamma_0(pq))$ is normal.}